voxel-wiki/voxel-wiki.github.io/content/wiki/introduction.md

 Want to create a videogame using voxels?

-Then you'll have to decide whether you want to start [from scratch](/wiki/engines/from-scratch) or with a [game-engine](/wiki/engines/).
+Then you'll have to first decide whether you want to start [from scratch](/wiki/engines/from-scratch) or use a [game-engine](/wiki/engines/).

 > **Note:** Starting from scratch requires *quite a bit* of knowledge about *many* different areas of programming.
-If you don't have *any* experience with 3D computer-graphics, or simply don't want to invest *literal years of your [non-infinite life](https://www.youtube.com/watch?v=JXeJANDKwDc)*, it might be best to start with a game engine instead.
+If you don't have *any* experience with 3D computer-graphics, or simply don't want to invest *literal years of your [very finite life](https://www.youtube.com/watch?v=JXeJANDKwDc)*, it might be best to start with a game engine instead.

+Also, you *should* decide early on if you want your voxels to be destructible and/or editable at runtime (or not), very early on, as making the switch later is quite annoying.

 #### Minecraft Clone?

-If you do intend to create a voxel-based videogame, there is something you should be immediately aware of:
+If you *do* intend to create a voxel-based videogame, there is something **you should be immediately and acutely aware of**:

 No matter what you do, your game *will* inevitably be compared to Minecraft... and that's okay!
 Copying other peoples ideas has been happening for quite literally thousands of years (basically forever), across all creative disciplines!
 Nothing these days is truly original, so don't worry about it and just create what *you* like!